ibm-messaging/mq-docker/README.md

 ## Installed components

 This image includes the core MQ server, Java, language packs, and GSKit.
-Other features (except the client) are not currently supported running in Docker.
-See the [MQ documentation](http://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ins.doc/q008350_.htm) for details of which RPMs to choose.
+This can be configured by setting the `MQ_PACKAGES` [Docker build argument](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables-build-arg).

 ## MQ Developer Defaults

-This image includes the MQ Developer defaults scripts which are automatically ran during Queue Manager startup.
+This image includes the MQ Developer defaults scripts which are automatically run during Queue Manager startup.
 This configures your Queue Manager with a set of default objects that you can use to quickly get started developing with IBM MQ.
 If you do not want the default objects to be created you can set the `MQ_DEV` environment variable to `false`.

 #### Users
 **Userid:**   admin